 Of what happened between 1853 and 1887 we are almost entirely in the dark.
 Minute books relating to those years seem somehow to have been all lost.

 What has now also been lost is Lancashire Library’s only copy of Fr Splaine’s book.
 Until the recent reorganisation at Preston’s Harris Library the copy was on the open shelves in the library’s reference and local history room.
 I made use of it for the account of Friargate’s Catholic ‘chapels’ on this site.
 It can no longer be located, despite a diligent search by library staff.
 The only other copy I know of is in the Talbot Library collection, now held at Liverpool Hope University.
 The Lancashire Library catalogue records four copies of Fr Page’s book.
 Of the two that should be in the Harris only one can now be located, which loss prompted me to publish a version on line.
-I am not sure whether the ‘tin case records’ that Fr Page refers to are still at St Wilfrid’s: they are not among the society’s papers held at Lancashire Archives, which all deal with the society’s later period.
+The ‘tin case records’ that Fr Page refers to can no longer be found at St Wilfrid’s, nor are they among the society’s papers held at Lancashire Archives, which all deal with the society’s later period.

 Fr Page is very good on the early history of the society, providing in his chapter one a description of how Catholics would worship at the time: